CarbonCollins/openraildata-common-nodejs/docs/location.md

 | --- | --- | --- |
 | location | <code>Object</code> | the raw location object to be parsed |

+<a name="external_refData"></a>

+## refData
+an optional package for accessing the reference data to allow some extra functionality in this package if the package is not present then the extra functions will only return null

+**Kind**: global external